sheesh19/full-day-ruby-workshop/README.md

 Time to combine everything you learned!
 Print out all names that start with an "H".
 You must use an `each` loop and an if statement.

+---

+### Section 3 | Methods

+---

+**Challenge 10 - Methods**

+students = ["Draco", "Harry", "Hermione", "Luna"]

+Create a method that prints out all students names (on one line) that start with a specific letter.
+The method must take two parameters: 1) An array of students 2) A letter

+**Challenge 11 - Methods**

+Create a method called `dating_app` that takes 2 or more aguments (hobbies, age, IQ, sense of humor, etc.).
+This method should let you know whether the person is a good match for you. 😉

+---

+### Section 3 | Create a Ruby Program

+---

+1. Create a new folder
+2. Inside the new folder, create a new file `interface.rb`
+3. Inside the folder, create another file `responses.rb`
+4. Run your ruby file from your terminal with `ruby responses.rb`

+**Challenge 11 - Create Your Interface**

+Open your `responses.rb` file in Sublime.

+Let's build a terminal application that takes inputs from users and responds directly in the terminal.

+1. Create a new method called `response`.
+Have it take one parameter- which will be a sentence from the user.
+2. Lets create the conditions:
+- If the parameter is `I will take the Ring to Mordor.` Return with `You have my bow and my axe.`
+- If the parameter is `You're a wizard, Harry.` Return with `I'm a what?`.
+- If the parameter ends with a "?", return with `I'm the captain now!`.
+- If the parameter is `Gotta catch em all.` return with `Pokemon`.

+3. Test out your code!
+Call the method at the bottom of your `responses.rb` file and provide different parameters to see if your code works- make sure each of the scenarios work.